RVCC-IDMX/about-me-henrypetrillo/README.md

 - **Fair Use and Ethical Practices**:
   Ensuring compliance with copyright laws and ethical standards, such as crediting sources and using licensed assets responsibly.

+- **CSS Animation**:
+  CSS animation allows you to create smooth transitions and movements on web elements without using JavaScript.
+By defining keyframes and properties like duration, timing, and easing, you can bring your website to life with effects like fading, sliding, or rotating.

 ---